SATE-Lab/DisBurser/README.md

 Please refer to benchmark/README.md for more information on how to run RediT.

 # Events
 With Redil, for a few supported languages, it is possible to inject a failure right before or after a method call where a specific stack trace is present.
 This happens through defining a set of named internal and test case events, ordering those events in a run sequence string, and let the RediT’s runtime engine enforce the specified order between the nodes.
-Currently, node start, kill, restart, network partition, network delay, network packet loss, and clock drift is supported.
+Currently, node start, kill, restart, network partition, network delay, network packet loss, and clock drift are supported.
- ## Network Events.
- Network events refer to changes or disruptions in the communication between nodes within a distributed system.
-These events can include network failures, packet loss, andnetwork partitioning, all of which can significantly impact the system's performance and reliability.
- ## Node Events.
-Node events refer to changes in the state of a node within a distributed system, which can include actions such as starting, restarting, stopping, or crashing.
- ## Clock Events.
- Clock events refer to the deviations in time between nodes within a distributed system, caused by differences in local clock design, such as clock drift or synchronization issues.

 | Event type    | Event name                | Corresponding java file                                  |
 | ------------- | ------------------------- | -------------------------------------------------------- |
 | Node event    | start node                | `io.redit.execution.single_node.SingleNodeRuntimeEngine` |